elabftw/elabftw/doc/_build/html/_sources/install-drop.txt

 Some people make you pay to have a 'cloud service'.
 What I'm providing here is a very simple way to install eLabFTW on your own server (drop).

 This way you get to keep total control over your data.
 It will cost you less than 5$ a month.
-No setup fee, no annual licence, welcome to open source software ;)
+No setup fee, no annual licence, no overpriced features, welcome to open source software ;)

 Your eLabFTW installation will run in a `Docker <https://www.docker.com>`_ container.
 Privacy over the wire (HTTPS) will be provided by `Let's Encrypt <https://letsencrypt.org>`_.

 Everything will be configured properly and automagically.

-.. warning:: You need to have a domain name pointing to the drop.
-Otherwise the Let's Encrypt script WILL NOT work.
+.. warning:: You must own a domain name (or subdomain).
+Otherwise the Let's Encrypt script will not work.

 If you don't have a (sub)domain already, you can get one from `OVH <https://www.ovh.com>`_, `Gandi <https://www.gandi.net>`_, `1&1 <https://www.1and1.com>`_ or any other domain name registrar.
 It's about 5$ a year.